English Language Arts

 Prerequisite: English 10

 A course that links the concepts of listening, speaking, reading, and writing in practical ways.
 Students will conduct research projects, read classic literary works, and prepare projects that promote a deeper understanding of American literature from 1900 to the present.
 Independent reading of classic and current American authors, a Shakespearean play, composition, grammar, and vocabulary will be incorporated.
+This course progresses at a fast and rigorous speed.
+This course earns an additional .5 quality point of weighted credit.

 ENGLISH 12